brunomontezano/CFPr/README.md

 [![R-CMD-check](https://github.com/brunomontezano/CFPr/workflows/R-CMD-check/badge.svg)](https://github.com/brunomontezano/CFPr/actions)
 <!-- badges: end -->

-The goal of CFPr is to provide tables from Brazilian Federal Council of Psychology (CFP in Brazilian Portuguese).

 The purpose of the CFPr package is to provide tables contained on the Brazilian Federal Psychology Council website within the R environment with ease in a clean and nice format.